-Black-Owned Drinks Brands That Should Be on Every Retailer’s Radar
+Black-Owned Drinks Brands to Have on Your Radar

-These fast-growing brands are bringing diversity to the drinks business and captivating consumers in the process
+These wine, beer, and spirits brands are bringing flavor and diversity to the drinks industry, captivating consumers in the process

 “There is clear consumer demand and desire to shop these brands,” says Liz Paquette, Drizly’s head of consumer insights.
 “We recommend retailers begin with educating themselves and their teams on these brands, dedicating shelf space as well as marketing to their customers on these brands’ availability in-store and online.”

-Summers agrees: “What truly helps is knowing the stories behind the brands.
+Regardless of the subcategory, Summers believes understanding each product is the key to success for both brands and retailers: “What truly helps is knowing the stories behind the brands.
 We’re all producing extraordinary juice, but what bonds consumers emotionally to the brand is the story.
 Any opportunity to share these stories – whether it’s through merchandising or well-informed employees – can make the difference between single-bottle and entire case sales.”